In our college years, many of us are guilty of making poor dietary choices.

 So, while any symptoms of disease at a young age are very rare, you are still increasing the (progressive) internal damage by living an unhealthy lifestyle.

-It’s a myth that cheap, healthy meals don’t exist, and there are plenty of simple college recipes; dishes that are cheap, quick and nutritious.
+It’s also a myth that cheap, healthy meals don’t exist, and there are plenty of simple college recipes; dishes that are cheap, quick and nutritious.

 #2.
 Capability of the Brain